Trobairitz

 The trobairitz (/oc/) were Occitan female troubadours of the 12th and 13th centuries, active from around 1170 to approximately 1260.
 Trobairitz is both singular and plural.

 The word trobairitz is first attested in the 13th-century romance Flamenca.
 It comes from the Provençal word trobar, the literal meaning of which is "to find", and the technical meaning of which is "to compose".
 The word trobairitz is used very rarely in medieval Occitan, as it does not occur in lyrical poetry, grammatical treatises or in the biographies (vidas) of the trobairitz or troubadours.
 It does occur in the treatise Doctrina d'acort by Terramagnino da Pisa, written between 1282 and 1296.
 He uses it as an example of a word the plural and singular of which are the same.

 Trobairitz composed, wrote verses, and performed for the Occitan noble courts.
 They are exceptional in musical history as the first known female composers of Western secular music; all earlier known female composers wrote sacred music.
 The trobairitz were part of courtly society, as opposed to their lower class counterparts the joglaressas.
 Although troubadours sometimes came from humble origins—Bernart de Ventadorn might have been the son of a castle's baker—the trobairitz were usually nobly born.
-The most important trobairitz were Alamanda de Castelnau, Azalais de Porcairagues, Maria de Ventadorn, Tibors, Castelloza, Garsenda de Proença, Gormonda de Monpeslier, and the Comtessa de Diá.
+The most important trobairitz were Alamanda de Castelnau, Azalais de Porcairagues, Maria de Ventadorn, Tibors de Sarenom, Castelloza, Garsenda de Proença, Gormonda de Monpeslier, and the Comtessa de Diá.